AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Specifically, we will create a database with pictures of some North American birds.
 (The photos are provided for you.)
 Each record will consist simply of an index number, the bird's name, and the name of the file holding the bird's photo.

-The tutorial will show you how to get the image to display on your form, even though the image isn't actually inside the database.
+The tutorial will show you how to get the image to display on your form, even though the image isn't held inside the database.
 All the database holds is information on where to find the image.
 This tutorial also gives you some help with details of creating and editing form designs, but the other tutorial gave more help.

 Before we delve into the tutorial, I would like again to thank the contributors to the ooBase forum at OOoForum.
 They showed me how to do images the "embedded" way, and the "by paths" way.